 Using Hygger, you will optimize your product backlog with the help of smart boards, labels, and Swimlanes.
 Value and Effort criteria and the visual Priority Chart will make prioritization clear and simple.
 Keep your backlog tidy and gain success from a product strategy to its release!

-For more detailed guidance of using Backlog board in Hygger, please visit our Help Center.
+For more detailed guidance of using Backlog in Hygger, please read more articles on Hygger University.

 Or watch the short video tutorial 'How to Manage your Product Backlog'.